Rubelynpazo/Rubelynpazo/README.md

 what is the title of programming
 Ans:colorful circle
 Description
-Ans:It's spinning slowly until it becomes big colorful circle How to run code
+Ans:It's spinning slowly until it becomes colorful circle How to run code
 Ans:Run python file